-Providers must enter into a Head Agreement once with each Wage Subsidy Employer, via the Department's IT Systems.
+Providers must enter into a Head Agreement once with each Wage Subsidy Employer, via the Department's IT Systems and the Employer's Workforce Australia Online for Business account (refer to the Wage Subsidy Operations Guide for further information).
 A Sample Copy of the Head Agreement can be found on the Provider Portal.

-Once a Head Agreement has been entered into, a separate Schedule for each new Wage Subsidy Participant must be attached to the Head Agreement.
+Once a Head Agreement has been entered into, a separate Schedule for each new Wage Subsidy Participant is attached to the Head Agreement.
 Schedules contain the specific details of the Wage Subsidy Placement for each new Wage Subsidy Participant.